1 year ago

 - Children under the age of 11

-- You are accompanying somebody who relies on lip reading where they need to communicate; or
+- you are accompanying somebody who relies on lip reading where they need to communicate and you cannot access a clear face covering

 - You are escaping from a threat or danger and don’t have a face covering